Real Estate Investing: How to Buy and Rent. Landlord 101

-This is something you MUST do if you take the mortgage loan or even buy your property with a cash (what I don’t recommend).
-If you borrow money, your bank will ask you to present the copy of the insurance.
+This is something you MUST do if you take the mortgage loan or even buy your property with cash (which I don’t recommend).
+If you borrow money, your bank will ask you to present a copy of the insurance.
 Landlord insurance will protect your property from accidents and sudden loss and protect you and your financial assets in the event of a liability claim.

 If you buy the property in the flood and/or hurricane zone or the zone where the sinkholes are possible, make sure your insurance policy will include those clauses.

 - Loss of rental income if repairs are needed

 If you have the rental property, keep in mind that a landlord is typically not responsible for a tenant’s belongings — so always encourage your tenants to purchase renter’s insurance.
 This provision is included in my Rental Agreements with the tenant, especially if the tenant will live in the house, not in the apartment building where master insurance may cover everything (ask your HOA – homeowner association).